-While it may seem daunting, the health benefits – longer, healthier lives, reduced risk of heart attack and cancer, and simply being able to breathe more easily – will make it worthwhile.
+While it may seem daunting, the health benefits of kicking the habit – longer, healthier lives, reduced risk of heart attack and cancer, and simply being able to breathe more easily – will make it worthwhile.

 Some people just stop smoking, and get through the following months with gritted teeth and determination.
 However you don’t have to do this.
 There’s plenty of help and support available to you.

 Your GP is a good place to start.
 They will be able to refer you to a free local NHS Stop Smoking Service.
 (Research has shown that people who quit smoking through the NHS are four times more likely to be successful.)
 These services have trained advisers to support you, and give you information on nicotine replacement products and other stop smoking medicines which you can buy for the same amount as a prescription – currently £9.

 Your GP can help you quit smoking if you’d prefer not to use an NHS Stop Smoking Service.
 They will look at how dependent you are on cigarettes, what your probable smoking triggers are, and talk about how they can help you stop smoking.

 NRT is useful when you’re trying to give up smoking because it helps to reduce the symptoms of giving up.
 These can include feeling angry, irritable and frustrated, having headaches, a cough, runny nose, and tightness in the chest and craving cigarettes.
 Other symptoms include feeling tired, dizzy and restless, and not being able to sleep.

 There are explanations for these symptoms – for instance, the cough and running nose happens because your respiratory system is starting its clean-up process.
 These symptoms should clear up in under a week, but while you have them make sure you drink plenty of water.